Claris FileMaker WebDirect 19 Guide

 <scheme>://<IP address or domain name>/<filename>

-For example, if your custom homepage is xyz_home.html and your Web Publishing Engine’s IP address is 192.168.123.101, you would direct users to the following URL:
+For example, if your custom homepage is xyz_home.html and your Web Publishing Engine’s domain name is example.com, direct users to the following URL:

 To return web users to a custom homepage when they sign out, add the